 The bee pollens are good sources of quercetin, a substance that boosts the immune system.
-Also, bee pollens are energy boosters as well, that makes it an excellent item for dealing with fatigue during menopause.
-The bee pollen also has the property to improve blood circulation, in this case, it can help in improving a woman’s sex drive during menopause.
+Also, bee pollens are energy boosters, which makes them an excellent item for dealing with fatigue during menopause.
+The bee pollen also has the property to improve blood circulation; in this case, it can improve a woman’s sex drive during menopause.

 Other Uses of Bee Pollen

-Bee pollen can also be used to improve the body's metabolism, which would tell you that it can help in controlling your weight.
+Bee pollen can also be used to improve the body’s metabolism, telling you that it can help control your weight.
 It may also improve the integrity of your skin.
 In that case, it can help manage skin problems such as dryness, pimples and rashes.
 It is also believed to be effective in treating cough problems and epistaxis (nosebleed).

 Side effects of Bee Pollen

 The most common known problem with taking bee pollen is an allergic reaction.
 Some allergic reactions range from mild to moderate.
 However, there are also cases where a person may experience an anaphylactic reaction or a severe and more generalized allergic reaction.
 With an anaphylactic reaction, the person may have difficulty breathing or generalized edema (swelling).